 The Independent published research from Public Health England, stating over “one in four British women” are not enjoying sex.
 A Glamour article talks about the taboo of discussing female pleasure.
 As society markets sex as a man’s game – they think about it every 3 seconds and will never say no, right – women can lag behind.

-Mentioned in my post on Female Sexual Liberation, studies suggest women suffer from an orgasm gap.
-Upon researching this piece, I found several help letters from women asking magazine sex columnists, whether it matters their ‘near perfect’ boyfriend doesn’t satisfy them.
+As mentioned in my post on Female Sexual Liberation, studies suggest women suffer from a pleasure gap.
+Upon researching this piece, I found several help letters from women asking magazine sex columnists whether it matters their ‘near perfect’ boyfriend doesn’t satisfy them.
 In The Guardian, journalist Mariella asks a woman why she’s willing to accept a life partner who can’t fulfil a “vital” and “justifiable need”.

 Admitting a high sex drive and high need for sexual intimacy can create ‘up for anything’ labels.
 I consider myself very sexual, but I downplay this, because I don’t want it to read: ‘yes, I’ll sleep with you straight away’.
-If women felt more comfortable talking about masturbation, they could easier share what they want under the sheets.
+If women felt more comfortable talking about self-pleasure, they could easier share what they want under the sheets.
 Astonishingly, some women have no clue.
-Refinery29 published an article on signs you’ve had an orgasm.
+Refinery29 published an article on the different ways women can climax.
 It reveals there are 14 different types to experience – wow.

 You have yourself to blame

-“Fuck me badly once, shame on you.
-Fuck me badly twice, shame on me” – Samantha Jones.
+“F*ck me badly once, shame on you.
+F*ck me badly twice, shame on me” – Samantha Jones.